 Some studies discussing bitter melon for diabetes include:

-- A report in the Cochrane Database of Systematic Reviews concluded that more studies are needed to measure the effects of bitter melon on type 2 diabetes.
+- A report in the concluded that more studies are needed to measure the effects of bitter melon on type 2 diabetes.
 It also cited the need for more research on how it can be used for nutrition therapy.

-- A study in the Journal of Ethnopharmacology compared the effectiveness of bitter melon with a current diabetes drug.
+- A study in the compared the effectiveness of bitter melon with a current diabetes drug.
 The study concluded that bitter melon did reduce fructosamine levels with type 2 diabetes participants.
 However, it did so less effectively than a lower dose of the already approved medication.

 There is no medically approved way to consume bitter melon as a treatment for diabetes at this time.
 Bitter melon may be used as a food as part of a healthy and varied diet.
 Consuming bitter melon beyond your dinner plate may pose risks.